Keith North Church was built in 1845 and became part of the Church of Scotland in 1929.

 In addition to the main hall, there is a well-appointed kitchen which is utilised for coffee mornings as well as for the weekly Tuesday Table lunches.
 Prior to the pandemic the hall was greatly used for hosting fundraising community events on a regular basis and has recently benefitted from the addition of new chairs.

-Weekly services in Keith North are at 11am and children are always welcome.
-Tea and coffee is always available in the hall after worship.
+Weekly services are currently being held in Keith North Hall at 11am and children are always welcome.
+Tea, coffee and Fellowship are available after worship.

-During Holy Week, there are joint services with other local churches who take turns to host them.
+During Holy Week, there are ecumenical joint services with St Thomas RC, Holy Trinity, Scottish Episcopal and St Rufus CoS who take turns to host them.

-An annual Service of Hope is held towards the end of the year for the recently bereaved and local churches take turns to host the Thinking Day Services.
+An annual Service of Hope is held in December for the recently bereaved and local churches take turns to host the Thinking Day Services.

-There are usually monthly services in Taylor Court sheltered housing complex and bi-monthly services in Glenisla Residential Home, both of which are in the town of Keith.
-The church has five beautiful stained glass windows, the most recent of which includes the John Robertson memorial window, erected in 2007 in memory of the longest serving minister.
+There are monthly services in Taylor Court sheltered housing complex and services in Glenisla and Weston View Residential Home, all of which are in the town of Keith.